EzeOnoky/Project-Base-Learning-7/README.md

 mysql -h <databse-server-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql

 Executed Script
-NB, the tooling password is not the real password
-I got a propmt to input the correct password for the webaccess user on the DB
 mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
 ```
+NB, the tooling password captured above is not the real password, I got a propmt to input the correct password for the webaccess user on the DB